 In recent years the wellness coaching field has evolved.
-More specifically, you can now earn a wellness coaching certification from the National Academy of Sports Medicine.
+In fact, you can now become certified in wellness with the National Academy of Sports Medicine.
 The professional appetite for self-care is increasingly available for all fitness professionals.

 This credential highlights the high standard coaches follow which includes following a code of ethics, remaining in line with the scope of practice, and utilizing coaching best practices and techniques.
 Having this vigorous standard allows coaches to practice according to these guidelines ensuring that coaches are aligned on the main principles of coaching.

 Even with these guidelines, all coaches have their unique niche, focus, and approach while working with their respective clients which helps individualize the client experience.
 Similarly, coaches vary in the types of techniques and modalities they choose to integrate or not integrate into their coaching practice.
 One of these modalities is mindfulness.

 What is Mindfulness?

 Mindfulness is defined as being present in the current moment which allows an individual to pay attention and remain aware of their thoughts, feelings, and/ or external environment.
 It is often used to help individuals manage stress and anxiety, be more present now, and enhance their self-awareness.
 The core mindfulness principles include concepts such as: letting go, beginner’s mind, patience, nonjudgement, acceptance, trust, and non-striving.